marlsrobo/trains/Trains/Planning/player-interface.md

 PlayerGameState initialPlayerGameState);

 /**
-* The Player should decide what action it will take on its turn by returning a valid strategy.TurnAction.
+* The Player should decide what action it will take on its turn by returning a valid action.TurnAction.
 * The Referee will call this method when it is this Player's turn, and provide the current state of
 * the game that is visible to this player, currentPlayerGameState.
 */
-strategy.TurnAction takeTurn(PlayerGameState currentPlayerGameState);
+action.TurnAction takeTurn(PlayerGameState currentPlayerGameState);

 /**
 * The Referee will call this method after the end of the game to inform this Player that the game